White Mold Growth in Attics

 If an attic is constructed with both skip sheathing and plywood or OSB, the mold growth often only attacks one of the materials.
 The plywood here is slightly cooler than the skip sheathing, which will make condensation more likely.

 But sometimes it grows everywhere.
 The distinction is usually not how much condensation has occurred, but rather the properties of the specific lumber.
-On the whole, OSB is more conducive to mold growth, but there are certainly exceptions.
+On the whole, OSB is more conducive to white mold growth, but there are certainly exceptions.